 If you have a carrier with whom we are not currently in-network, and if you have out-of-network benefits associated with your plan, you may have coverage for our services.
 We will be happy to check this information when we confirm your benefits.
 Benefit confirmation can take up to 5-7 business days depending on your plan.

-(*note: Insurance only covers the session fee, does not include the gratuity to the therapist.)
+(*note: Insurance only covers the session fee, does not include any add-on services or gratuity to the therapist.)

 To use your health insurance